 Modern ferry services, airports, international class hotels, as well as small family hotels even up in the mountains cater for every wish or taste.
 Cretans are warm hospitable people with a unique personality making the visit to the island an unforgettable experience.
 The Minoan culture, one of the most important civilizations on Earth, hatched and developed here.
 Archaeological excavations have brought to light cities and palaces of that glorious period: Knossos, Malia, Phaestos, Zakros.
 The traveller, exploring the sea, high mountains, gorges and plateaus tends to forget that Crete is an island.

 The prefecture of Rethimno is a miniature of the whole island of Crete.
-Huge planes and oak trees, vast olive groves, deep gorges and rivers alternating harmoniously with the dry barren scenery of the beaches in the south, in the Libyan Sea.
+Huge plains and oak trees, vast olive groves, deep gorges and rivers alternating harmoniously with the dry barren scenery of the beaches in the south, in the Libyan Sea.
 Towering mountains, some bare others densely wooded and fertile valleys and plains.
 Dozens of picturesque villages inhabited by true Cretans: proud, imperious but at the same time kind-hearted and hospitable.
 There is a plethora of caves, ancient monuments ruins of Roman and Venetian buildings and deserted Byzantine churches with rare frescoes.

 The prefecture contains many archaeological sites with Axos, ancient Eleftherna and Ideo Antro standing out.
 The gorges of Kourtliotiko and Kotsifou are impressive.
 The beaches in the Libyan Sea are splendid: Bali, Panormos, Rodakino, Plakias, Agia Galini, Agios Petros, Agios Georgios.